 The Easy Way to Know Your 1990 Penny Value

-Most circulated 1990 pennies are worth only face value, while uncirculated examples range from 10 to 36 cents.
-The exception is the extremely rare 1990 No S proof penny, valued between $4,000 and $20,700 depending on condition.
+Most circulated 1990 pennies are worth only face value, while uncirculated examples in Red (RD) condition range from around 10 to 36 cents.
+The exception is the extremely rare 1990 No S Proof penny, which commands anywhere from $2,000 for impaired examples to over $20,700 for pristine specimens.

 1990 Penny Value Guides

-The 1990 penny series encompasses four distinct varieties, each with unique characteristics and vastly different values.
-While three were intended productions from the U.S. Mint’s facilities, the fourth emerged as an accidental rarity that transformed a routine proof coin into a numismatic treasure.
+The 1990 penny series covers four distinct varieties, each with unique characteristics and vastly different values.
+Three were intentional productions from the U.S. Mint’s facilities, while the fourth emerged as an accidental rarity worth thousands of dollars.

 - 1990 No Mint Mark – Regular circulation penny from Philadelphia Mint